 I think it should be obvious that everything does happen for a reason, but that does not at all mean that God wills everything that happens.
 If I fall down the stairs in my home, there is a reason for it-- I'm clumsy-- but in no sense do I believe God pushed me down the stairs.
-(I am reminded of the joke that asks what the fatalist said after she fell down the stairs-- Answer: ...glad that's over.)
-I was recently diagnosed with diabetes and there are reasons why I now have it (my lifestyle-- lack of exercise and weight gain-- which I am in the process of remedying, and a genetic predisposition), but that hardly warrants a conclusion that God wills it or that God gave it to me as judgment for my sin.
+(I am reminded of the joke that asks what the fatalist said after she fell down the stairs-- Answer: "...glad that's over.")
+I have diabetes and there are reasons why I now have it (my lifestyle-- lack of exercise and weight gain-- which I am pleased to say I have remedied-- and a genetic predisposition), but that hardly warrants a conclusion that God wills it or that God gave it to me as judgment for my sin.
 Neither do I believe that God causes all good things to happen, even though he desires good things for all of us.
 God may rejoice with me when I am happy that I got the great deal on the new car, but that does not mean God somehow kept other shoppers away from it so I could have it.
 Of course, God would be even happier if I took the money I saved in the deal and gave it to missions.
 Indeed, I suspect that God would will that I do so.
 I can, of course, spend the savings on myself.
 After all, everything happens for a reason, right?

 I think the reason people want to believe that absolutely everything happens for some divine reason is that it gives order to the chaos of life, it makes rational that which does not make sense, it allows us to suffer for a greater cause.
 If everything happens for a divine reason, then it is possible for us not to take responsibility for our actions when we have caused our own suffering or the suffering of others.
 It can be difficult for us to accept that things happen "just because."